-Home in a Box means that formerly homeless people can settle into their new home with the warmth and comfort of their own sheets, towels, pillows, kitchenware, utensils and other essential items that make a house a home.
+Home in a Box provides formerly homeless people with the warmth and comfort of their own sheets, towels, pillows, kitchenware, utensils and other essential items that make a house a home.

 A Kid's Pack is available to ensure children are helped to settle into their new home too.